 Most of us have things we cling onto unnecessarily, whether that’s for sentimental reasons, because we feel bad throwing it away or because we think our childhood toys might be worth a fortune on eBay one day.
 When going through old stuff it’s important to ask yourself, do I really need this to cherish the memory?
-Will my Nan even notice if I throw away this unused gift she got me five years ago?
-Will my cabbage patch kid ever be worth £10000?
+Will my Nan even notice if I give away this unused gift she got me five years ago?
+Will my cabbage patch kid ever be worth £1000?
 If the answer is no, let it go.
 With less stuff, it'll be much easier to achieve that minimal, cosy-clean (spacious) look.

 Think about the time you last used/wore it

 Another excuse we give ourselves for not throwing stuff away is ‘I might need it again someday’, especially with clothes.
 If you're one of those people with a wardrobe full of stuff but nothing to wear then it's time for a clear out.
 If you haven’t used/worn something you’ve come across in the last 6 months, OK, a year then, you should probably get rid of it.
 If you found something and thought "I’ve been wondering where that was...” then you should probably get rid of it.
 If you’ve found something you didn’t even know you had then you should definitely get rid of it.
 Again eBay is an option, offload to friends or family?
 But definitely consider local charities.

 Enhance your wardrobe storage

-So you’ve cleared out all the clothes you’ve accepted you’ll never wear/fit into again.
+So you’ve cleared out all the clothes you’ve accepted you’ll never wear or fit into again.
 Now work on making the most of your wardrobe space to clear away clutter from elsewhere.
 Shoe racks, hanging wardrobe organisers and wardrobe storage boxes are a great way to maximise storage space and prevent clothes from piling up on the floor (Ikea do them all!).
-Yes you’re moving, but serious viewers will want to see how the storage will work for them so they'll take a look.
+And if you’re moving home, serious viewers will want to see how the storage will work for them so they'll take a look.
 So you want them to look spacious, and you’ll probably use the new organisers in your new home!